GalMod tutorial

 • Equilibrium systems (experimental).
 This option activates a GalMod experimental modality to realize the semi-equilibrium collisionless model of spiral galaxies.
 The CSPs are set coherently with the input provided by the user, but GalMod spreads the total mass of the resulting galaxy among the total number of “star-like” particles (established by the user).
 GalMod realizes a full sky survey without photometric limits where mass, metallicity, and phase-space are assigned to massive particles as explained in a dedicated paper (Pasetto et al. 2012).
 A finely tuned code to perform this initial condition generation is freely available upon request to the project P.I.

-• Andromeda(M31)/dwarf galaxy field of view.
+• Andromeda (M31)/dwarf galaxy field of view.
 This option activates a group of preset values that allow modeling M31 and its surrounding area as seen from the solar position.
-This option is equivalent to move the sun location outside the Galaxy and rotate the field of view accordingly.
-The simulation, in this case, does not model the MW foreground that the user needs to add as a result of a separate simulation.
-The location of M31, the inclination of the M31 plane to the line of sight, and the position angle on the celestial sphere are free parameters too, thus allowing GalMod to model virtually any collisionless stellar system as seen from the solar location.
+This option is equivalent to moving the Sun's location outside the Galaxy and rotating the field of view accordingly.
+The simulation, in this case, does not model the MW foreground; the user needs to add that with a separate simulation.
+The location of M31, the inclination of the M31 plane to the line of sight, and the position angle on the celestial sphere are also free parameters, thus allowing GalMod to model virtually any collisionless stellar system as seen from the solar location.

 • Field depth.
 This parameter determines the heliocentric distance reached by the integration of the galaxy potential.
 To ask for a very deep field (a \({r_{\rm{hel}}}\) as large as 50 kpc is allowed) may require a longer integration time that might not be necessary because of the adopted photometric cuts or because of the presence of external stellar systems that prevent the line of sight to be seen beyond a given limit.
 For example, if the solar position is outside the MW (e.g., to simulate M31 or another spiral galaxy), GalMod computes possible spiral arm resonance locations up to the nominal 50 kpc or according to the branch cut discontinuity in the complex plane implemented for a given Hypergeometric function.
 It is up to the user to understand whether physically meaningful results are obtained.